2005: Who knew it would work out so well?! I was just using up the leftover rutabagas in the fridge!

-Tonight's big lesson: Just because you don't so much like rutabagas cooked one way, (Glazed Rutabagas, say) doesn't mean you won't love them another way (mashed like tonight, say).
-And this means that just because you don't like [pick one: eggplant, zucchini, broccoli] cooked one way doesn't mean you won't like [pick one: eggplant, zucchini, broccoli] cooked another way.
+Just because you don't so much like rutabagas cooked one way, doesn't mean you won't love them another way.
+In turn, just because you don't like [pick one: eggplant, zucchini, broccoli] cooked one way doesn't mean you won't like [pick one: eggplant, zucchini, broccoli] cooked another way.

-Mashed Rutabaga & Apple is really, really good -- and if you liked Mashed Potatoes & Carrots, you'll love this, too.
+A week later, a leftover rutabaga was going to waste in the fridge.
+I searched for another recipe and am glad of it because, hey, rutabagas mashed with apples are really, really good – and if you liked Mashed Potatoes & Carrots, you'll love this, too.
 I imagine it best served in the fall, with roast pork, I think.

-2010: Once again, I adored this combination of a vegetable and fruit.
+I adore this combination of a vegetable and fruit.
 It is sooo smooth.
-In fact, don't drain the mixture and include the cooking water when sending through the food processor, it could be a soup.
+In fact, don't drain the mixture and include the cooking water when sending through the food processor, it could be a silken soup.

 RECIPE for MASHED RUTABAGA & APPLE